 Laboratory Based Schemes: cTnI (including high sensitivity methods), hsTnT, CKMB, Myoglobin, B-type Natriuretic Peptide (BNP) and NT-proB-type Natriuretic Peptide (NT-proBNP).

 Point of Care Schemes - cTnI(including high sensitivity methods), cTnT, CKMB, Myoglobin, BNP and NT-proBNP.

-These webinars will take place on a weekly basis during October and Novermber 2020.
+These webinars took place during October and Novermber 2020.
 For further information please go to our news page.

-- Final date for return of results 23rd of October 2020.
+- Final date for return of results 2nd February 2021.

 We will continue to review our dispatch dates over the next couple of months and adapt if required.

 Information on customs information for EU participants is available in our news section under Customs Information

 Due to the current effects of the COVID pandemic there may be possible delays in delivery of samples for distribution (284).
 For this reason, the final date of entry of results for this distribution has been extended from 28th January to 2nd February 2022.

 A commentary on this exercise will be avalailable with your report for distribution 280.

 UK NEQAS Clinical Chemistry comprises five centres which are members of the UK NEQAS Charitable consortium (Charity Number: 1044013) and which provide External Quality Assessment (EQA) / Proficiency Testing services.
 EQA service provision is both regulatory and educational.
 The primary purpose is to ensure participants are reporting diagnostic test results appropriate for use in patient […]